 - Design: Pinterest, lol

-Ahhh, my cute little minimalist sun.
+Ahhh, my cute little minimalist sun tattoo.
 I love it so much.
-As you can surmise, sunshine means a lot to me and carries a lot of my joy; now, I carry it with me always.
+As you can surmise, sunshine means a lot to me and carries a lot of my joy.
+Now, I carry it with me always.

 Fun fact: I scheduled this appointment as a birthday present to myself.
 And you know what happened?
 That first initial Covid shutdown, where things were truly, actually, very much closed.
 My tattoo was delayed for several months, which was a huge bummer, but also gave me something to look forward to.
 As soon as I could, I went in on my own, mask-and-all, and was Kat’s first client back.